Cauda Equina Syndrome Claims

 It is therefore important that patients are able to make a successful medical negligence claim for compensation if this should happen to them.

 If you believe there has been a delay in diagnosis of cauda equina syndrome, get in touch with CL Legal now to discuss your claim in more detail.
-You can either call us on 0151 225 0197, use our form to the right to request a call back from our medical negligence experts, or fill out our quick claim form here.

 What is Cauda Equina syndrome?